 Psst... have you heard?
 Wimbledon is about to kick off!
-Are you excited... or are you only going to watch because lockdown has been extended, making it impossible for you to play tennis?
+Are you excited?

 Whether Wimbledon has always been a part of your summer television lineup or you're brand new to the tournament and tennis in general - maybe you want to get started in tennis yourself? - you should get familiar with the rules of the game.

-In this article, Superprof covers the basic tennis rules so you'll be ready to hit the courts with a decent understanding of them when all this pandemic madness is over.
+In this article, Superprof covers the basic tennis rules so you'll be ready to hit the courts with a decent understanding of the game.

 Nobody is quite sure how tennis got its start or even how old the game really is but there is a distinction made between real tennis and what used to be called lawn tennis.